Bowl, spindle, detail, and roughing gouges carry different mass and nose shape.

 What does this tool let me see at the edge?

-That question usually leads to a better conversation than asking which gouge is supposed to be “best.”
+That question usually leads to a better conversation than asking which gouge is “best.”

 Grind comparison